Los Angeles, CA +1 (213) 261-0385

 Human capital theory (Smith 1976).

-• The theory indicates that expenditure made on job training, education and health are capital investments that are bound to produce social and economic returns at both the individual and societal level (Netcoh 2016).
+• The theory indicates that expenditure made on job training, education, and health is a capital investment that is bound to produce social and economic returns at both the individual and societal level (Netcoh 2016).

-• Assumes that education and training leads to greater productivity that is translated to economic and work-related returns (Netcoh 2016).
+• Assumes that education and training lead to greater productivity, which is translated to economic and work-related returns (Netcoh 2016).

-• Views people as important component to societal and economic wealth as well as individual and business wellbeing
+• Views people as an important component of societal and economic wealth, as well as individual and business well-being

 • Helps researchers as well as policymakers understand the relationship between education and training as inputs and social and economic returns/ benefits as outputs.